zuozhenggh/learning-library/data-management-library/database/adv-compression/oltp-compression/oltp.md

 Oracle's OLTP Table Compression uses a unique compression algorithm specifically designed to work with OLTP applications.
 The algorithm eliminates duplicate values within a database block, even across multiple columns.
 Compressed blocks contain a structure called a symbol table that maintains compression metadata.
 When a block is compressed, duplicate values are eliminated by first adding a single copy of the duplicate value to the symbol table.
 Each duplicate value is then replaced by a short reference to the appropriate entry in the symbol table.

-### SecureFiles
+### SecureFiles LOB Compression

-SecureFiles includes numerous architectural enhancements for significantly improved performance, scalability, efficient storage, and easier management SecureFiles Compression LOW maintains about 80% of the compression achieved through MEDIUM, utilizing 3x less CPU.
-Finally, SecureFiles Compression HIGH achieves the highest storage savings but incurs the most CPU overhead.
-SecureFiles Compression utilizes industry-standard compression algorithms to further minimize the storage requirements of SecureFiles data.
-With SecureFiles Compression, typical files such as documents or XML files, experience a reduction of 2x to 3x times in size.
+SecureFiles LOB Compression utilizes industry-standard compression algorithms to minimize the storage requirements of SecureFiles data.
+With SecureFiles LOB Compression, typical files such as documents or XML files experience a reduction of 2x to 3x times in size.
+There are three levels of SecureFiles LOB Compression:  LOW, MEDIUM, and HIGH.
+By default, SecureFiles LOB Compression uses the MEDIUM level, which typically provides good compression with a modest CPU overhead.
+In addition to SecureFiles LOB Compression, SecureFiles LOB Deduplication, a feature of Advanced Compression, eliminates duplicate copies of SecureFiles LOBs.
+SecureFiles LOB Compression was renamed Advanced LOB Compression, and SecureFiles LOB Deduplication was renamed Advanced LOB Deduplication in Oracle Database release 12c.
+Compression advisor typically provides fairly accurate estimates, of the actual compression results that may be obtained, after implementing compression.

 ### Benefits of OLTP Table Compression